 Q. Yesterday, when I was riding home on the bus, I could feel my penis getting stiffer and there was nothing I could do about it.
 When we got to my stop, I got off the bus and had an erection.
 Other guys were laughing at me and I was embarrassed.
 It made me feel uncomfortable.

 A. First of all, don't feel uncomfortable.
 You are not alone: Erections are a normal part of growing up.
 When guys go through puberty, their bodies go through many changes.
 Their voices begin to change, and facial hair, underarm hair, and pubic hair starts to grow.
 This is all normal!
-Also, their penis, testes, and scrotal sacks will increase in size.
+Also, their penis, testes, and scrotal sacs will increase in size.
 Talk about an awkward time for guys -- as if trying not to have an erection in public wasn't enough to deal with!

-These physical changes are coupled with hormonal changes.
+These physical changes are coupled with other changes.
 During puberty, many guys begin to experience frequent sexual desire.
 This could lead to a difficult time in the controlling erections department.
-Often, the erection happens at inappropriate times -- on the way home from school, or at the swimming pool, or at the breakfast table.
+Often, the erection happens at inappropriate times -- on the way home from school, at the swimming pool, or at the breakfast table.
 Just remember, the same guys who were laughing at you at the bus stop are also going through puberty, and this can easily happen to them.
 We'll give some tips on controlling erections at the end of this article.